KasperKornak/EngineeringThesis/README.md

 Real time data streaming, highly resilient data storage and flexible data retrieval are supported through JetStream, the next generation streaming platform built into the NATS server.
 ```

-In our case, NATS acts as a message broker connecting Raspberry Pi and each of the microservices.
+In my case, NATS acts as a message broker connecting Raspberry Pi and each of the microservices.
 Data from Raspberry Pi is stored in three subjects: `x`, `y` and `z` each corresponding data gathered from each axis.
 Features extracted from signals are stored in `feats` subject and final activity predicitons for each window - in `predictions`.

 Using subjects as queues ensures that all the data will be consumed by FeatureExtractor and fed the ML model.

 ### FeatureExtractor
-To feed our ML model, we need to extract characteristic features from the gathered data.
+To feed our ML model, it has to be fed to extract characteristic features from the gathered data.

 FeatureExtractor consumes signals from each axis, computes the features and sends pandas DataFrame in form of base64-encoded json to `feats` subject.
 Container containing ML model will consume the last feature message and reconstruct the DataFrame.

 ### ML Model and prediction
 After consumption of the feature message, the message will be used to reconstruct DataFrame containing features.
-Our highly-accurate ML will be fed with this data and will output predicted activity.
+My ML model will be fed with this data and will output predicted activity.
 Then, this data will be send to `predicitons` subject.

 Storing predicted data in NATS subject makes it easy to further use predicted activity for e.g. web applications or sending user notifications.

 ## Deployment
-There will be scripts to automate all the steps listed below in the future.

 ### Raspberry Pi
 Start with the following steps: